IBM/zos-tools-and-toys/keyxfer/README.md

 ## Syntax

      KEYXFER   OPER, LABEL, DSN,  OPTION

-     OPER      = READ_PKDS reads from the transmitted data set
-                 WRITE_PKDS writes to the transmitted data set
-                 READ_CKDS reads from the transmitted data set
-                 WRITE_CKDS writes to the transmitted data set
-     LABEL     = label of PKDS or CKDS record to be retreived/stored
-     DSN       = name of data set holding the token
-     OPTION    = OVERWRITE a label in the PKDS or CKDS.
+     OPER      = READ_PKDS reads from the transmitted data set WRITE_PKDS writes to the transmitted data set READ_CKDS reads from the transmitted data set WRITE_CKDS writes to the transmitted data set LABEL     = label of PKDS or CKDS record to be retreived/stored DSN       = name of data set holding the token OPTION    = OVERWRITE a label in the PKDS or CKDS.
-                 If OVERWRITE is specified in the option
-                 field then an existing label will
+                 If OVERWRITE is specified in the option field then an existing label will
-                 be overwritten with the token from the
-                 transmitted data set.
+                 be overwritten with the token from the transmitted data set.

  DATA SET:      A PS or PDS data set can be used.
-                An LRECL=80 is recommended, but not required.
-                The information stored in the KEYXFER data set
-                consists of the following:
+                An LRECL=80 is recommended, but not required The information stored in the KEYXFER data set consists of the following:
                   Date
                   KDS label
                   Length of token
                   Token

 ## Notes